CountAkira/Jam_Discord_Bot/readme.md

 You will need to go here and set up a bot and get your token https://discord.com/developers/docs/quick-start/getting-started

-Add your config information to Config\config_example.txt and rename the file to config.json.
+Add your config information to Config\serverConfig_example.txt and rename the file to serverConfig.json.

 Run the bot by doing py jam.py in the top directory